homedash/kankun-json/README.md

 ## Getting Setup

 1. Copy the contents of this repository into the `/www/` directory on your Kankun switch.
-2. Be sure permissions are set appropriately on the new directories and files (usually `0755` for directories and `0644` for files).
+2. Be sure permissions are set appropriately on the new directories and files (the device requires `0755` on `cgi-bin` files for the API to function correctly).
 3. Edit the `switches.json` file to use the IP addresses and labels appropriate for your switches.

 ## Usage